gwahmp/wmao/src/content/posts/how-to-start-game-station-step-by-step.md

 Secure Funding
 --------------

 Starting a game station can be financially demanding, so it's crucial to [secure adequate funding](/raise-funding-options-business).
-Depending on the scale of your project, you may need to seek investors, apply for loans, or explore crowdfunding options.
+Depending on the scale of your project, you may need to seek <a href="/top-investors">investors</a>, apply for loans, or explore crowdfunding options.
 Be sure to have a clear understanding of your budget and financial requirements to ensure a smooth start.

 Legal and Regulatory Considerations
 -----------------------------------